xzippyzachx/E-CommerceAuctionSystem/ReadMe.txt

 |Running The Servers|
-Step 1 - Import the E-CommerceAuctionSystem.zip into your IDE (Intellij, Eclipse) Step 2 - Run each server as a maven spring project
+Step 1 - Import the E-CommerceAuctionSystem.zip into your IDE (Intellij, Eclipse) Step 2 - Run each server as a maven spring project (There are 5 servers)